SAVE-THE-CEDAR LEAGUE (STCL) HISTORY AND HIGHLIGHTS

 Science-based STCL began 1987, officially incorporated 1992, and is a non-profit, Registered Canadian Charity (1996) based in the Upper Fraser River of the Robson Valley, between the Rocky and Cariboo Mountains of British Columbia, near the towns of Prince George, BC and Jasper, Alberta.
 Our goal is to protect ecosystems of Ancient Cedar within the world's only Inland Temperate Rainforest because these ecosystems absorb 16-50 times the carbon dioxide of tropical rainforests per hectare and are more economically valuable left standing (Fix Climate by Conserving Nature, 1.5 MB PDF download).
 This makes the sustainability of Ancient Cedar Rainforests of paramount importance to turn back global warming and climate change, yet scientists say they face extinction from logging in less than 10 years.

 STCL purchased many new Ancient Cedar Groves at our headquarters with the help of our ("Adopt An Ancient Cedar Grove Storing Tons of Carbon Program").
-These new groves are protected by conservation covenants in perpetuity, and we hope to apply for more new groves during 2013.
+These new groves are protected by conservation covenants in perpetuity.

 More than 1000 sq. km (390 sq. mi, 250,000 acres) of new endangered Mountain Caribou Reserves surrounding our headquarters were legislated by the BC government.
 Some of this critical old-growth habitat was legally termed "medium density" caribou habitat that was Ordered to be partially logged since 2003, whereas now this endangered Mountain Caribou habitat instead was protected (Final Mountain Caribou Reserves, 650 KB JPG download).
 World-unique Ancient Inland Rainforest, high biodiversity, and habitat used by species-at-risk Grizzly Bear, Wolverine, Fisher, and anadromous Chinook Salmon were included.
 Bowron, Cariboo Mountains, Erg Mountain-Ptarmigan, Slim Creek, Sugar Bowl-Grizzly Den, Wells Grey, and West Twin Parks were effectively increased in size by the legislation.